ntschaef/radical_civility/radical_civility.md

 Regardless, we cannot project what we cannot know, so it seems the promotion of personal experience (and those with similar experiences) for the sake of survival is still justified as universal.
 It is important to note that - acknowledging this axiom - empathy is based exclusively on shared experiences.
 As such a person will be forced to deny conflicting experiences if one has to depend on others for survival.
 Conversely, given the luxury of choosing allies, efficiency dictates that empathy will be attributed to those that appear to have the most common experiences (while often rejecting the differences).

 Together, these two axioms supply the ability to survive (perception bias) and the reason that the survival is valid (preservation of legacy).
 While the critique could be made that additional axioms should be considered, any hard claims would be hypocritical since that would be - itself - based on perception bias.

-<h3>Social Consent</h3>
+Social Consent

-<span style="text-decoration:underline;">Relevant definitions</span>
+Relevant definitions

-* Legacy: motivator of the existential self identity which can be used as a vehicle for immortality.
+Legacy: motivator of the existential self identity which can be used as a vehicle for immortality.

 There is an engrained contention within the declared axioms: a desire to both limit and expand the population of a society.
 With an elementary perspective: a large community allows legacy to be preserved, yet - conversely - perception bias cannot efficiently incorporate the entire community due to differing experiences.
 With a bit more complexity, this contention continues to exist: existential threats will allow perception bias to prioritize innovation and production for survival, but legacy preservation will be hindered due to competing resources that are introduced (e.g. a differing morality).
 The analysis of this dichotomy of growth and refinement is what “legacy analysis” will reference: observing which legacies are thriving in the current conditions and determining how that propagation affects communities.